antonholmes/shaispa/README.md

 # :satellite: Deployment

-Shai Lagarde | Love Chic :tm: was deployed using Heroku, and is accessible through: https://shailagarde.com
+Shai Lagarde's Online Portfolio was deployed using Heroku, and is accessible through: https://shailagarde.herokuapp.com